Therapy and coaching for anxiety, depression, trauma, grief, and life transitions.

 Sessions at Lundy can incorporate any of the following:

-• Walks in the woods
+• Walk + talk in the woods

 • Medicine making